weecology/lab-manual/Using-HiPerGator.md

+##Prerequisites
+* Hipergator usage is thru a Linux command line, so you should first become familiar with command line usage.
+A good tutorial is available at [Software Carpentry](http://swcarpentry.github.io/shell-novice/02-create.html).

+##Getting started
 1. [Request an account](http://www.rc.ufl.edu/help/account-request/)

 2. connect to the server with `ssh <YOUR_USERNAME>@gator.hpc.ufl.edu` from the Unix terminal or a Windows SSH client ([more info here](http://wiki.hpc.ufl.edu/doc/Getting_Started)).
 Enter your password when prompted.